muhammadtalhasultan/muhammadtalhasultan/README.md

 - 🌱 &ensp;I’m currently learning Flutter ❤️
 - 👯 &ensp;I’m looking to collaborate with other content creators
 - 🗿  &ensp; I am one of the early adopters of Flutter, it has been more than 2 years
-- ⚡ &ensp;Fun fact: I love reading.
+- ⚡ &ensp;Fun fact: I love reading.⭐

 ### Connect With Me